 Vivek has a Master’s degree in Environmental Science.
 Fuelled by his deep-rooted passion for wildlife, he has carried out extensive tiger and prey-base monitoring work in central India.
 He has also trained innumerable frontline forest staff in wildlife population estimation techniques.
 His belief in people’s participation in conservation encourages him to conduct awareness programs for local communities residing in and around protected areas.

-An integral member of the WCT accounts team, Atul has over 20 years of experience helping NGOs with fund management and accounting.
-Prior to joining WCT, he worked with CRY (Child Rights and You) as a Senior Manager for Finance and Accounts and with the Unit Trust of India.
+An integral part of the WCT accounts team, Atul has over 20 years of experience helping NGOs with fund management and accounting.
+Prior to joining WCT, he worked with Child Rights and You(CRY) as a Senior Manager for Finance and Accounts and with the Unit Trust of India.
 He has a Master's degree in commerce from Mumbai University and is deeply passionate about environmental issues.

 Harsh Kothari is a passionate wildlife enthusiast and photographer, supporting the cause of nature and wildlife conservation in several ways.
 He is Senior Vice President at DSP BlackRock Investment Managers Pvt.
 Ltd., overseeing Fund Administration and Finance.
 He began his career as a practicing Chartered Accountant in 1997.
 In 2000, he joined S. R. Batliboi and Company in their Audit function.
 An ace Chartered Accountant, he plays an important role as technical advisor to the WCT accounts team.